YINI-lang/yini-parser-typescript/README.md

 ➡️ See full [documentation or YINI format specification](https://github.com/YINI-lang/YINI-spec)

-⭐ **Enjoying YINI?** If you find this project useful, please consider [starring it on GitHub](https://github.com/YINI-lang/yini-parser-typescript) — it helps others discover it!
+⭐ **Enjoying YINI?** If you like this project, click [star it on GitHub](https://github.com/YINI-lang/yini-parser-typescript) — it helps a lot, thank you!

 ---